2 stock pots

 2. Meanwhile, in a large stock pot or Dutch oven, fry bacon until fat has rendered and bacon is crisp.
 With a slotted spoon, remove bacon to drain on paper towels.

-3. Sauté the garlic, onions, and scallions in the residual bacon fat, stirring occasionally, until soft and translucent (about 10 minutes).
+3. Sauté the garlic and onions in the residual bacon fat, stirring occasionally, until soft and translucent (about 10 minutes).
 Add jalapenos and cook for 5 minutes more.

 4. While the jalapeños cook: in a dry skillet over medium-low heat, toast all seasonings, swirling and agitating the pan so as to not burn the spices (about 2-3 minutes).
 When the seasonings are fragrant, add to the cooking onion-jalapeño mixture.